charles-owen/moss-cl/README.md

 # CourseLib MOSS Submission analysis component

-This component supports sending submissions to the CourseLib system to the MOSS (Measure of Software Similarity) system for detections of inappropriate copying.
+This component supports sending submissions to the CourseLib system to the MOSS (Measure of Software Similarity) system for detection of inappropriate copying.

 See http://metlab.cse.msu.edu/courselib/moss for more detail on utilizing the